 Carry-On Trailer 6X12GWATV | 76″ x 144″ | 2 | 980 lb | 2010 lb | 2990 lb |

-Comparing the weight of 10 ATV Tow-Behind trailers
+Comparing the Weight of 10 ATV Tow-Behind Trailers

-In this table, you find the weight rating of ten typical ATV tow-behind trailers.
+This table shows the weight rating of ten typical ATV tow-behind trailers.

 Trailer Name and Model | Bed Size (W x L) | Empty Weight | Payload Capacity |